-My Tomato Paste Soup is one of my most popular recipes, and some of the readers have been asking for a similar version made with canned tomatoes.
+My tomato paste soup is one of my most popular tomato soup recipes, and a few readers have asked for a similar version made with canned tomatoes.

 - Olive oil: Feel free to substitute with butter for that creamy finish.

-- Garlic powder: I've made with garlic powder, as I wanted to make this recipe with minimal prepping.
-However, you can substitute with freshly minced garlic for more flavors.
+- Garlic powder: I've made it with garlic powder to keep this recipe minimal-prep.
+However, you can substitute garlic cloves for more flavor.

 - Broth: I prefer chicken broth for its rich flavor, but if you want to make this soup vegan, use vegetable broth instead.

-- Sugar: A pinch of sugar for balancing the tomato's unique flavors.
+- Sugar: A pinch to balance the canned tomato's acidity.

-- Dried Basil: You can swap this with Italian seasoning.
+- Dried Basil: You can substitute it with rosemary or fresh herbs.

 - Crushed red pepper: Optional.
 Adds a subtle heat.

-- Half-and-half: You can substitute it with heavy cream for a creamier texture and whole milk or a plant-based milk for a lighter version.
+- Half-and-half: Helps to balance the canned tomatoes' tanginess.
+You can substitute it with heavy cream for a creamier texture, or with whole milk or a full-fat coconut milk for a dairy-free version.

 How To Make Tomato Soup With Canned Tomatoes